elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/composite-pattern.md

     <br />
     <div></div>

-- When you use polymorphism and recursion, you can work with complex tree structures more easily.
+- Using polymorphism and recursion, you can more efficiently work with complex tree structures.
 - The Open/Closed Principle You can add new element types to the app without breaking the existing code, which is now compatible with the object tree.

 <br />